Spooky Buddies: Plot

 Two punks, Rodney and Skip, who had scared the class earlier on during the trip, go explore the manor.
-They witness the release of Warwick and the Halloween Hound who step out of the mirror.
+They witness the return of Warwick and the Halloween Hound, who step out of the mirror.
 Warwick, thinking that Rodney and Skip released them, turns them into rats after accusing them of stealing his staff.
 Warwick learns from his owl assistant, Hoot, that his staff is in the hands of Billy.
 Warwick immediately sets off to search for his staff and spell book.
 As he is searching the streets, he believes that the town is already taken over as everyone is dressed up for Halloween.
 He sends the Halloween Hound to find the Buddies, who ask for help from a sorceress dog named Zelda.
 It is here that Pip explains he is not trying to hurt them, but to warn them that the Halloween Hound is coming.
 After using a spell to return Pip to his body, the Hound finds them and turns Sniffer and Zelda to stone.
-The kids are running from Warwick and hide in the Halloween party where Warwick finds his staff.
-They are rescued by Mr. Johnston (who is actually Pip's owner).
+The kids are then spotted by Warwick and hide in the Halloween party, where the warlock regains his staff.
+They are rescued by Mr. Johnson (who is actually Pip's owner).

-Warwick takes the pups hostage in his manor and says that if the book isn't returned, he will kill them.
-The Buddies have a daring escape from Warwick the Warlock.
-After escaping, the Buddies run from the Hound who has turned Pip back to stone and opened the portal.
-The evil spirits who've escaped the mirror turn everyone in the town into zombies and monsters.
-Meanwhile, Hoot decides to stop and leave but is also turned to stone by the Hound.
-Warwick steals his book back and shoots his staff at Mr. Johnston.
+Warwick takes the pups hostage in his manor and tells their owners that if the book isn't returned, he will kill them.
+The Buddies have a daring escape from the Warlock.
+After escaping, they run from the Hound, who has turned Pip back to stone and opened the portal, releasing the evil spirits from the mirror.
+The spirits then take control over all the residents of Fernfield.
+Meanwhile, Hoot decides to stop by helping the Buddies and leave but is also turned to stone by the Hound.
+Following the groups' arrival to his manor, Warwick steals his book back and shoots his staff at Mr. Johnson.

 The Buddies hide in the kitchen where Budderball starts devouring pickled eyeballs.
 The Halloween Hound finds them and B-Dawg comes up with a plan.
-Just when the Halloween Hound is about to suck out Budderball's soul, B-Dawg signals Budderball who farts, releasing out gas, repelling the magic and causing the Halloween Hound to have his own soul sucked out.
-The kids and Mr. Johnston find Warwick paralyzed after opening the Bible and Billy takes Warwick's staff.
-He reads the spell which returns the evil spirits and undoes the hounds evil, such as turning people into stone.
-Mr Johnston destroys the staff to prevent Warwick from coming back.
+Just when the Halloween Hound is about to suck out Budderball's soul, B-Dawg signals Budderball, who farts out a gas that repels the magic, causing the Halloween Hound to have his own soul sucked out.
+The kids and Mr. Johnson find Warwick paralyzed after opening his spellbook, which is revealed to have been switched with the Bible and Billy takes Warwick's staff.
+He reads the spell that returns Warwick and the evil spirits to the mirror while changing the petrified and brainwashed victims back to normal.
+Mr. Johnson destroys the staff and the mirror to prevent Warwick from coming back.